vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 MSTP (802.1s) is more useful for VERY LARGE networks.

-WHAT IS RAPID PER-VLAN SPANNING TREE PLUS?
+là gì RAPID PER-VLAN Spanning Tree PLUS?

-> RSTP is not a time-based spanning tree algorithm like 802.1D.
+> RSTP is not a time-based Spanning Tree algorithm like 802.1D.
 Therefore, RSTP offers an improvment over teh 30 seconds or more 802.1D takes to move a link to forwarding.
-The heart of the protocol is a new bridge-bridge handshake mechanism, which allows ports to move directly to forwarding
+The heart of the Giao thức is a new Bridge-Bridge handshake mechanism, which allows ports to move directly to forwarding

 ---

 SIMILARITIES BETWEEN STP AND RSTP:

 - RSTP serves the same purpose as STP, blocking specific PORTS to prevent LAYER 2 LOOPS.
-- RSTP elects a ROOT BRIDGE with the same rules as STP
+- RSTP elects a Bridge gốc with the same rules as STP
 - RSTP elects ROOT PORTS with the same rules as STP
 - RSTP elects DESIGNATED PORTS with the same rules as STP